-Here are some of the gamifcation strategies that you can use to level up your hiring:
+Here are some of the gamification strategies that you can use to level up your hiring:

 Online Skill Tests

-Online skill tests and quizzes are a great way to screen out under-qualified candidates and, as long as you are asking questions that accurately test for skills and competencies, can both automate the initial candidate screen and add game elements to the application experience.
+Online skill tests and quizzes are a great way to screen out under-qualified candidates.
+As long as you are asking questions that accurately test for skills and competencies, gamification can automate the initial candidate screen and add game elements to the application experience.

-The only catch is, your test can’t be too time consuming.
+The only catch is that your test can’t be too time consuming.
 Many of your candidates are already employed, and asking someone to take time out of their day to complete a long, complicated test may not generate the interest you’re hoping for.